 5. Behind every big Broadway star is an underappreciated assistant

 We can't put to rest a Broadway deep dive of Only Murders in the Building without mentioning two of the starriest cast members Broadway can claim for itself.
 Sting, who earned a Tony nomination for scoring the 2015 musical The Last Ship, appears as himself for two episodes.
 Meanwhile, Tiny Fey, who wrote the Tony-nominated book for the Mean Girls musical, makes sporadic appearances as true Ccrime royalty Cinda Canning.
 Fey is perfect as an off-brand Sarah Koenig, and she's even better in the presence of Adina Verson, who plays her dutiful assistant Poppy White.
 Verson made a memorable Broadway debut in 2017 as Rivkele in Paula Vogel's landmark drama Indecent—and you should absolutely remember that fact as she spins comedy out of concentrated typing, skittish eyes, and a blunt bang.

+Want more?
+Check out our follow-up feature with even more Broadway faces.
 Only Murders in the Building is currently streaming on Hulu, with new episodes premiering Tuesdays.